toddhsimmons/localContainerLab/README.md

 🚀 Getting Started

-Follow the videos in order—each builds on the last.
+Follow the videos in order—each builds on the previous one:
 	1. Install OrbStack & ContainerLab
-	2. Connect VS Code and mount local folder
+	2. Connect VS Code and mount your local folder
-	3. Create Docker image from cEOS
+	3. Import the Docker image for cEOS
-	4. Review topology file
+	4. Review the topology file
 	5. Deploy your lab

 ⸻